National Occupational Therapy Certification Examination (NOTCE)

 - You may register for the exam prior to your completion date of your program.
 The Confirmation Letter from your university must be received before the exam day for you to be eligible to write.

-- Writing the NOTCE is meant to be inclusive.
-If you require adaptations during the exam, testing accommodation requests will be reviewed/accepted subject to the Testing Accommodations Policy Document.
+- If you need adaptations to write the exam, testing accommodation requests will be reviewed/accepted subject to the Testing Accommodations Policy Document.

 - You may choose to work as an OT under supervision prior to writing the exam.
 The provincial regulatory organizations oversee provisional licensing and may request proof of your eligibility to write the NOTCE before issuing a provisional licence.
 This proof comes from CAOT.
 You may need to complete a Statement of Candidacy Request Form and submit it to CAOT.
 A NOTCE registration form and proof of program completion from your University are also required.

 Please contact the Exam and Accreditation Officer for further information.

 Internationally Educated Occupational Therapists